Frequently asked questions

 One of the biggest efforts involves controlling combined sewer overflows (CSOs) occur in older parts of Seattle where pipes were once designed to carry both sewage and stormwater fill to capacity during heavy rain.
 There are five locations where CSOs occur in the Lower Duwamish, and King County has a plan to invest in controlling these overflows.

-Superfund is the common name of a federal law under which the federal government determines some areas to be so contaminated by toxic chemicals that they must be cleaned up to protect both human and environmental health.
+Superfund is the common name for areas determined by the federal government to be so contaminated by toxic chemicals that they must be cleaned up to protect both human and environmental health.

 In 2001, the U.S. Environmental Protection Agency listed a five-mile segment of the Lower Duwamish south of the West Seattle Bridge as a federal Superfund cleanup site due to the presence of historically contaminated sediment in the bottom of the river.

-There are many other companies, businesses and local governments that also contributed to the historical pollution.
+There are many other companies, businesses and local governments, known as “potentially responsible parties”, or PRPs, that also contributed to the historical pollution.

 Cleanup is the right thing to do for the region and our residents.
 Before the Superfund listing in 2001, King County joined with the City of Seattle, the Port of Seattle, and Boeing, to form the Lower Duwamish Waterway Group, or LDWG.
 The group has been proactively working with the EPA and the Washington State Department of Ecology to get the cleanup started.